isabellab3/OS-Simulation/README.md

 To compile, type in a terminal:
 > $ make all

-This will create an executable file called main which you can then run by typing:
+Then run the program by typing:
 > $ ./main

 The commands for the program once it is running are described below.

-If you want to remove the executable file, type:
+If you want to remove the file main.o make by typing ```make all```, type:
 > $ make clean